KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 Description:

--  This preference enables the system administrator to define valid relationships between a guarantor (usually a parent) & a guarantee (usually a child).
+-  This preference enables the system administrator to define valid relationships between a guarantor (usually a parent) and a guarantee (usually a child).
 Defining values for this field does not make the guarantor field required when adding a guarantee type patron.
 This preference creates a drop down list identifying the relationship of